BirkdaleHigh/ps-DynamicLearning/README.md

 * Finalize `New-DLUser` from reference.ps1 to be called in `update-DLUser` for adding new AD users to Dynamic learning to then have proper group assignment
 * `New-DLUser` needs to expose account password for distribution to students.
 * `Format-DLForHumans` should accept the same object about to be piped to `Export-DLUsers`

+# Class
+* DLuser class currently does not support group memberships

+Class is planned to be used by import-DLUser to create object from a data source that can be used by export-dluser which creates a CSV.